hiroshiban/Mcalibrator2/README.txt

 README.txt on Mcalibrator2

 Created    : "2013-05-13 12:30:52 ban"
-Last Update: "2013-12-16 10:46:10 ban"
+Last Update: "2013-12-18 11:04:58 ban"
 **************************************************

 [about]

 Mcalibrator2 is a MATLAB-based display luminance/chromaticity
 characterization software package.
+Especially, this software package is focusing on 1. providing accurate gamma-correction and 2. finding the best RGB video inputs to reproduce the required CIE1931 xyY values using goal-seeking optimization algorithms.
 For details, please read documents in ~/Mcalibrator2/doc directory.
 (Matlab is a registered trademark of The Mathworks Inc.)